Azure SQL Database and performance for single databases

 The sys.resource_stats view in the master database has additional information that can help you monitor the performance of your SQL database at its specific service tier and performance level.
 The data is collected every 5 minutes and is maintained for approximately 35 days.
 This view is useful for a longer-term historical analysis of how your SQL database uses resources.

-It is worth noting that other application types may interpret the same graph differently.
-For example, if an application tried to process payroll data each day and had the same chart, this kind of "batch job" model might do fine in a P1 performance level.
-The P1 performance level has 100 DTUs compared to the 200 DTUs of the P2 performance level.
-That means that the P1 performance level provides half the performance of the P2 performance level.
-So 50% of CPU utilization in P2 equals 100% CPU utilization in P1.
-As long as the application does not have timeouts, it may not matter if a job takes two hours or 2.5 hours to complete as long as it gets done today.
-An application in this category can probably use a P1 performance level.
-You can take advantage of the fact that there are periods of time during the day when resource usage is lower, meaning that any "big peak" might spill over into one of the troughs later in the day.
-The P1 performance level might be great for such an application (and save it money) as long as the jobs can complete on-time each day.
+Note that other application types might interpret the same graph differently.
+For example, if an application tries to process payroll data each day and has the same chart, this kind of "batch job" model might do fine at a P1 performance level.
+The P1 performance level has 100 DTUs compared to 200 DTUs at the P2 performance level.
+The P1 performance level provides half the performance of the P2 performance level.
+So, 50 percent of CPU use in P2 equals 100 percent CPU use in P1.
+If the application does not have timeouts, it might not matter if a job takes 2 hours or 2.5 hours to finish, if it gets done today.
+An application in this category probably can use a P1 performance level.
+You can take advantage of the fact that there are periods of time during the day when resource use is lower, so that any "big peak" might spill over into one of the troughs later in the day.
+The P1 performance level might be good for that kind of application (and save money), as long as the jobs can finish on time each day.

 This example shows you how the data in this view is exposed: